Where to Eat in Portland, Maine Right Now

-How to order: Make a reservation on OpenTable for patio and limited indoor seating, or call for takeout at Solo Italiano.
+How to order: Make a reservation on OpenTable for limited indoor and seasonal patio seating, or call for takeout at Solo Italiano.

 The gist: In a gorgeous, soaring space overlooking one of Portland’s busiest working waterfronts, you can watch the boats go by while you tuck into chef Fred Eliot’s French inflected seafood-centric menu.

-The food: Scales employs one the city’s best bar crews, so start with an icy martini (or your favorite beverage) and a plate of smoked bluefish pate or fried whole belly clams before moving onto larger dishes like local Bang’s Island mussels with a mustardy cider cream sauce or pan roasted halibut with brown butter and hazelnuts.
+The food: Scales employs one the city’s best bar crews, so start with an icy martini (or your favorite beverage) and a plate of smoked bluefish pate, fried whole belly clams, raw oysters or crudo before moving onto larger dishes like local Bang’s Island mussels with a mustardy cider cream sauce or pan roasted halibut with brown butter and hazelnuts.
 Desserts include a butterscotch sundae with vanilla frozen custard, maple cream, and caramel popcorn.

-How to order: Make a reservation on OpenTable to dine indoors or outside.
+How to order: Make a reservation on OpenTable for limited indoor or seasonal outside seating.